Manish7272/Disaster-Tweet-Sentiment-Analysis-A-Predictive-Approach/README.md

-# A Predictive Analysis of Disaster Tweets Using NLP
+# Disaster Tweet Sentiment Analysis A Predictive Approach.
 <h1>🙂😐🙁</h1>
 <hr>

 ## 🔷Introduction
 This project aims to predict disaster-related tweets through the implementation of Natural Language Processing (NLP) techniques.
 By leveraging deep learning models and preprocessing methodologies, the project offers a real-time solution for identifying tweets that may be associated with disasters.

 ## 🔷Screenshots of Tweet is Disaster or Not -
 ### 🌞🌞 -> Non-disaster Tweet.